cloudspace/play_framework_tutorial/README.md

 Things to write
 - example of a form input template
-- our validation section
-- reading request parameters
-- passing variables to views
 - json
 - database seeding (with a little reflection)
 - note: the basic play tutorials are well written and informative.
 This tutorial assumes you have an understanding of the play basics.
 We are trying to cover the next few steps of play development.